Alex-andra-O/Similarity/README.md

 # Great Minds Think Alike: New Measures to Quantify the Similarity of Recalls <br>

-### __Data__

-Data is available [on OSF](https://osf.io/cdfm7/).
-Please save the data from OSF for the respective experiment in the same folder as the code from github for the respective experiment.
-For example, the code for Experiment 2 should be stored in the same folder as the raw data files for Experiment 2.

 ### __Overview__

 Study consisted of 2 simulations (see *Simulation*) and 3 experiments.
 2 of the 3 experiment are reported in the main body of the manuscript and 1 in the supplementary material.
 Naming convention is as follows:<br>